AmirovAldiyar/flutterTinder/README.md

 Jokes you liked are stored in favourites page!
 It will be saved in your local storage!

+You can remove joke from favourites list by pressing on it.
 ## Screenshots
 ![screenshot](pic1.jpg) ![screenshot](pic2.jpg)
 ## APK